Roleplay simulation: Medical training

 Medical role-players can also be used to portray distraught or bereaved family members of patients in emergency medicine scenarios, giving the learners practice in handling emotionally difficult or distracting situations.

 Military training

 Role-players in military simulations can portray various types of interactive characters:

 Opposing force (OPFOR)

 Role-players are trained to accurately emulate real-life enemies in order to provide a more realistic experience for military personnel.
-To avoid the diplomatic ramifications of naming a real nation as a likely enemy, training scenarios often use fictional countries similar military characteristics to the expected real-world foes.
+To avoid the diplomatic ramifications of naming a real nation as a likely enemy, training scenarios often use fictional countries with similar military characteristics to the expected real-world foes.

 Civilians on the battlefield (COB)

 Some COB role-players are expatriates of foreign countries who have the looks, language skills, and cultural familiarity needed to accurately portray key points of interaction in a military scenario.
 Others are locals who may be unskilled as actors, and primarily serve to populate a particular area of operations within a military scenario so that soldiers can be challenged with problems of crowd control, or situational awareness.